QPalmer/Pico-Gym-Write-Ups/general_skills/warmed_up/README.md

 But what does this mean?

-A Base 10 model would look like this
+A Base 10 model would look like this:

 `0 1 2 3 4 5 6 7 8 9`